smcclab/smc-course/_resources/02-tools.md

   understanding the use of these thins in a LENS context, so we won't cover the more maths-y stuff in this course.

+- [Cambridge Companion to Electronic Music](https://www-cambridge-org.virtual.anu.edu.au/core/books/cambridge-companion-to-electronic-music/51F366EA55DAE2CBCCB191E2D8349C9F) (available through ANU library online).
+A great resource that covers all the concepts in this course with chapters written by current computer music composers and researchers.

 ##### Extempore {#extempore}

 {:.info-box}